laanwj/bitcoin-submittx/README.md

 Usage:

-    bitcoin-submittx <mainnet|testnet|regtest> TXHEX[,TXHEX...]
-NODE [NODE...]

-- `<mainnet|testnet|regtest>` selects the network to use.
+    usage: bitcoin-submittx [-h] [--proxy PROXY] [--timeout TIMEOUT] NETWORK TXHEX NODES [NODES ...]

+    Transaction submission tool

+    positional arguments:
+      NETWORK               Network to connect to (mainnet, regtest, testnet).
                             This also determines the default port
-- `TXHEX` is the serialized transaction, encoded as hexadecimal
-- `NODE` is one or more node addresses (`host` or `host:port`) to submit the transaction to
+      TXHEX                 Serialized transactions to broadcast, separated by commas
+      NODES                 Nodes to connect to, denoted either host or host:port

+    optional arguments:
+      -h, --help            show this help message and exit --proxy PROXY, -p PROXY
+                            SOCKS5 proxy to connect through
+      --timeout TIMEOUT, -t TIMEOUT
+                            Number of seconds to wait before disconnecting from nodes (default is 10)

-The tool will connect to the provided nodes and inv the transactions.
-If the nodes subsequently request them within the timeout (currently hardcoded to 10 seconds), they are sent.
+The tool will connect to the provided nodes and announce the transactions.
+If the nodes subsequently request them within the timeout, they are sent.

 The return status of the program will be 0 if at least one node requested the transaction, and 1 otherwise.